gawati/gawati-docs/docs/source/what-is-gawati.rst

 Here is how Gawati works.

-Your typical way to access Gawati would be via the online Portal - which supports searching and viewing legal data.
+Your typical way to access Gawati would be via the online Portal - where you would search and view legal data.

 .. figure:: ./_images/arch_portal.png
   :alt: Portal Architecture